NateEbling/NateEbling/README.md

 # Nate

-Just a guy who looking to learn and grow as a developer, build awesome projects, and craft really cool software.
+Just a guy looking to learn and grow as a developer, build awesome projects, and craft really cool software.

 Fun facts:
 - I'm a mechanical engineer